Renting Out Your House Guide | Letting Agents, Insurance & Laws

 EARLY EXIT FEES

 Early termination fees are common in most agreements.
 And a rental agent agreement is no different.
-If you’ve signed an agreement with a letting agent or property manager, there’s likely a term associated with it.
+If you’ve signed an agreement with a letting agent or property manager when renting out your house, there’s likely a term associated with it.
 That means that canceling the agreement before the term is over could result in an early exit fee.
 This fee is in place to protect the agent against unreliable landlords.
 Similar to a security deposit paid by the renter to cover damages to the property or late rent, early exit fees protect the agent’s business.

 If you break your agreement due to poor service, you can challenge the exit fees.
 In other cases, if the terms aren’t outlined specifically in the agreement, you may also get away with exiting without any fees.
 Some things that classify as poor service are failing to collect rent, not properly maintaining the property, or ignoring specific landlord requests.
 To avoid complications, make sure all stipulations are included in the agreement with your agent.
 List all exit fees and service costs.